jcantrill/fluent-plugin-kubernetes_metadata_filter/README.md

 * `watch` - set up a watch on pods on the API server for updates to metadata (default: `true`)
 * `de_dot` - replace dots in labels and annotations with configured `de_dot_separator`, required for ElasticSearch 2.x compatibility (default: `true`)
 * `de_dot_separator` - separator to use if `de_dot` is enabled (default: `_`)
-* *DEPRECATED* `use_journal` - If false, messages are expected to be formatted and tagged as if read by the fluentd in\_tail plugin with wildcard filename.
-If true, messages are expected to be formatted as if read from the systemd journal.
-The `MESSAGE` field has the full message.
-The `CONTAINER_NAME` field has the encoded k8s metadata (see below).
-The `CONTAINER_ID_FULL` field has the full container uuid.
-This requires docker to use the `--log-driver=journald` log driver.
-If unset (the default), the plugin will use the `CONTAINER_NAME` and `CONTAINER_ID_FULL` fields if available, otherwise, will use the tag in the `tag_to_kubernetes_name_regexp` format.
-* `container_name_to_kubernetes_regexp` - The regular expression used to extract the k8s metadata encoded in the journal `CONTAINER_NAME` field default: See [code](https://github.com/fabric8io/fluent-plugin-kubernetes_metadata_filter/blob/master/lib/fluent/plugin/filter_kubernetes_metadata.rb#L68)
-  * This corresponds to the definition [in the source](https://github.com/kubernetes/kubernetes/blob/release-1.6/pkg/kubelet/dockertools/docker.go#L317)
-* `annotation_match` - Array of regular expressions matching annotation field names.
+f* `annotation_match` - Array of regular expressions matching annotation field names.
 Matched annotations are added to a log record.
 * `allow_orphans` - Modify the namespace and namespace id to the values of `orphaned_namespace_name` and `orphaned_namespace_id`
 when true (default: `true`)
 * `orphaned_namespace_name` - The namespace to associate with records where the namespace can not be determined (default: `.orphaned`)